MicrosoftDocs/defender-docs/defender-endpoint/migrate-devices-streamlined.md

 ### Microsoft Defender for Cloud

-The streamlined connectivity method isn't currently supported through Microsoft Defender for Cloud.
+Devices already onboarded will not automatically re-onboard.
+Turn on the following Advanced Feature setting in the Microsoft Defender portal (**Settings > Endpoints > Advanced Features**) and select the option "Apply streamlined connectivity settings to devices managed by Intune and Defender for Cloud".
+Newly added devices will start using the new onboarding information within ~48 hours.
+To re-onboard existing devices, apply the onboarding script - see [Onboard Windows servers to the Microsoft Defender for Endpoint service](configure-server-endpoints.md).

 ### Microsoft Configuration Manager

-Follow the guidance in [Configuration Manager](/mem/configmgr/protect/deploy-use/defender-advanced-threat-protection#bkmk_updateatp).
+Follow the guidance in [Configuration Manager](/mem/configmgr/protect/deploy-use/defender-advanced-threat-protection#bkmk_updateatp) to deploy a new policy.

 ### Group policy